Liga Premium de Futsal

 The Liga Premium de Futsal is the premier professional futsal clubs league in Paraguay.
-It started in 2015, is organized by the Paraguayan Football Association (APF), the country's governing body of football, and currently consists of 11 teams.
+It started in 2015, is organized by the Paraguayan Football Association (APF), the country's governing body of football, and currently consists of 12 teams.

-The champions qualify to the Copa Libertadores de Futsal of the next year.
+The champions qualify for the following year's Copa Libertadores de Futsal.

 Teams

-The following are the 12 teams in this league in 2025:
+The following 12 teams are competing in the league for the 2026 season: